 Your move: "I get that, it's always a bit weird meeting someone from an app.
 No pressure, we can keep chatting here for a bit first."

 This response shows you're empathetic and not desperate.
 You acknowledge her hesitation and validate it, which can actually build trust and make her more likely to say yes down the road.
+That respectful pace also lines up with practical dating ask-out principles, which emphasize staying personal, simple, and low pressure.

 If It's a Clear "No" or She Ghosts